 NEXT VALUE FOR seqInventory,

-During the presentation at RONUA I was asked two questions that I didn’t have a (definitive) answer back then :
+During the presentation at RONUA, I was asked two questions for which I didn’t have a (definitive) answer back then:

 - What data types are supported by sequences?

 Finally, we approach filetables.
 This addresses storing (large) binary content in the database.
 Since this was possible, the database people have been torn in two camps: the ones that see this as the best solution and the ones that hate this to death.
 Personally, I’m in the first camp.

 Typically, a CMS / or some other type of website will allow (some) users to upload pictures.
 This is a common scenario that is encountered but, of course, it’s not the only one.